javalite/site-content/src/activejdbc/runtime_discovery.md

 Please, see [English inflections](english_inflections) to understand how table names are mapped to model names

-> The metadata for all models and relationships is discovered at runtime from database schema.
+> Model metadata and model relationships are discovered at runtime from database schema.

 ## Automatic Entity Relationship Diagram